voxpupuli/puppet-icinga2/README.md

 monitoring load or to reach delimited zones in the network.
 A satellite either executes checks itself or delegates them to a client.

-The satellite has less features enabled, but executes checks similar to a master.
-It connects to a master zone, and to and satellite or client below in the hierarchy.
+The satellite has fewer features enabled, but executes checks similar to a master.
+It connects to a master zone, and to a satellite or client below in the hierarchy.
 As parent acts either the master zone, or another satellite zone.

 ``` puppet
 class { '::icinga2':